CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/immersiveengineering/crusher.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets the amount of power consumed to complete the recipe.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         energy(int)